pohlan/firedrake_coupler_steps/README.md

 <img width="1837" height="408" alt="image" src="https://github.com/user-attachments/assets/2484d127-56df-4e0e-a030-b1ed6681d2a5" />

 - edit: indeed, the default for `beta2` was very low (2e-3), using max. posterior values in Brinkerhoff et al, 2021, something like `beta2=140` is more realistic, and that gives a reasonable-looking result

+### Step 10a: coupled model running on SHMIP

+several things needed for making this work:

+- The time scale needs to be the same between hydro and ice flow; to adjust constants, do `df.Constant(k_c*s_per_year)`; `df.Constant(k_c)*s_per_year` changes the result and gives something weird
+- Initializing hydro with GlaDS-only steady states helps a lot!
+- In ice flow model: `tau_b = ... * Max(N, 5e4) * ...` seems to be necessary; might have to experiment a bit more with it though..
+Right now the `N` in hydro can be smaller (even negative) but it has this lower bound in the ice flow